Quansight-Labs/numpy_pytorch_interop/RFC.md

     return np.multiply(x, y).sum()
 ```

+Then, TorchDynamo would will cast `x` and `y` to our internal implementation of `ndarray`,
+and will dispatch `np.multiply` and `sum` to our implementations in terms of `torch`
+functions effectively turning this function into a pure PyTorch function.

 ### Design decisions

 The main ideas driving the design of this compatibility layer are the following: